nrkno/sofie-package-manager/README.md

 ## For Developers

-Be sure to read the [FOR DEVELOPERS](/FOR_DEVELOPERS.md) documentation.
+Be sure to read the [DEVELOPER](/DEVELOPER.md) documentation.

-Note: This mono-repo uses [Yarn](https://yarnpkg.com) and [Lerna](https://github.com/lerna/lerna), so most commands can be run on the root folder (no need to cd into each package).
+Note: This monorepo uses [Yarn](https://yarnpkg.com/) and [Lerna](https://github.com/lerna/lerna), so most commands can be run on the root folder (no need to cd into each package).

-Initialize repo:
+Initialize Repo:

 ```bash
 # install lerna globally